 Here’s a video featuring the top 7 strength building exercises for cyclists.
 These strengthening exercises can all be done in ten minutes in the comfort of your own home, with little or minimal equipment.
-Most of them require only a yoga mat.
-Get strong in the winter so you can enjoy a great summer on your bike!
+In fact, most of them require only a yoga mat.
+Get strong in the gym so you can be even faster on your bike!

 Leg and Core Strength, Focusing on Strength and Stability